 The U.S. Census Bureau’s mission is to serve as the leading source of quality data about the nation’s people and economy.
 Whether you are looking for the most current economic indicators or for demographic and socioeconomic characteristics about your community and how they compare statistically to other areas, data from the U.S. Census Bureau are available online through a variety of tools.

 Every year, the Census Bureau publishes population, socioeconomic, housing and business statistics for all communities in the country.
 These data can be sorted by several characteristics such as age, sex and race, as well as different levels of geographies from the nation to areas below cities and towns.
-They can be charted, compared with other data (from inside or outside Census), and can be used to derive insights about the nation’s characteristics.”This data can be sorted by characteristics such as age, sex and race, as well as by national, state and county location.
-It can be charted, compared with other data (from inside or outside Census), and can be used to derive insights about the nation’s characteristics.
+They can be charted, compared with other data (from inside or outside Census), and can be used to derive insights about the nation’s characteristics.

 Excel is a tool that many people are familiar with, and many people use every day.
 Excel can be leveraged to unlock the value of open data of all kinds, and it is particularly well-suited to transforming, analyzing, and visualizing Census data.
 This course will show how to use Excel to access, manipulate, and visualize Census data.
 It will also cover mapping that data, and tools for doing advanced statistical analysis.